bplok20010/eval5/README.md

 # eval5

-A JavaScript interpreter written in JavaScript
+A JavaScript interpreter, written completely in JavaScript; JavaScript 解释器

 ## usage